worldbank/SPI/02_programs/misc_scripts/spi_data_overview.md

 Not included because of lack of established methodology.

 ## Dimension 1.4: Data use by academia
 Not included because of lack of established methodology.
-Work is in progress to measure this area.
+Work is in progress to produce such an indicator.

 ## Dimension 1.5: Data use by international organizations